forestdb/forestdb.org/models/2025-problang-bilingualism.md

 viz(pragmaticSpeaker("drink", 0.1, 0.8))
 ~~~~

 Interestingly, **S₁** and **S₂** respond differently to changes in noise levels.
 When noise increases in parallel for both person and drink interpretations, **S₁** shows a stronger preference for unambiguous utterances.
-This is because S₁ relies on L₀, who is likely to misinterpret ambiguous utterance with high noise.
+This is because S₁ relies on L₀, who is likely to misinterpret ambiguous utterances with high noise.

 In contrast, **S₂**’s utterance choice remains the same under parallel noise increases.
 S₂ relies on L₁, who jointly infers both state and interpretation.
 As relative uncertainty stays balanced, there is no strong reason to shift utterance preferences.
 However, when noise increases asymmetrically (e.g., only drink noise rises), S₂ favors unambiguous utterances to reduce the risk of misunderstanding.